 In 2017 Lakewood completed a Phase 1/2a clinical study using one of the first generation Bisphosphocins, Nu-3, for the treatment of infected diabetic foot ulcers.
 This trial was small (eight patients per cohort) but demonstrated that Nu-3 was safe to administer topically to an open ulcer using a basic saline solution formulation and 2% Nu-3 concentration.
 While the study was not intended to generate statistically significant efficacy data, it did yield an efficacy signal after one week of twice-daily treatment with the 2% Nu-3 concentration and showed no evidence of drug-related adverse side effects.

 Patients treated with 2% Nu-3 for seven days had a 65.5% reduction in ulcer area versus a 29.9% reduction in the placebo arm, as measured 14 days after treatment began.
 In addition, 62.5% of patients treated with 2% Nu-3 saw a reduction in the microbiological load, versus 20% in the placebo.
-After Nu-3 is reformulated into a gel, an additional placebo-controlled, dose-escalating Phase 2a study to evaluate safety and efficacy is planned for Q2 2019.
-This study will extend treatment time from 7 days to 21 and will probe for further dose-escalation effects in 2, 5, and 10% formulations.
+Since Nu-3 has been reformulated into a gel, an additional placebo-controlled, dose-escalating Phase 2a study has been initiated to evaluate safety and efficacy.
+This study will extend treatment time from 7 days to 28 days.